What is a comet?

 Wanderers of the Solar System, comets can rank among the most spectacular of astronomical sights when they appear in our skies.

-These mysterious visitors never fail to capture imaginations when they pass by, and after years of careful observations astronomers have coaxed out the secrets hidden by their glow.
+These mysterious visitors in space never fail to capture imaginations when they pass by close to Earth, and after years of observations astronomers have coaxed out the secrets hidden by their glow.

 These highly volatile compounds are usually found as a gas or liquid on Earth, but the frigid depths of space have frozen them to ice as hard as rock.